metadatacenter/cedar-docker-deploy/README.md

 It will not work on Windows systems (mainly because of the *.sh files)

-In order to proceed, you will need the following
+In order to proceed, you will need the following:
 * Root access - used only in one of the steps
 * At least 8GB memory (CEDAR will require 6GB)
 * Reasonable free space on your hard drive (in the user's home folder)

 ## IMPORTANT - Updating environment variables - PLEASE READ
 During this install process, you will need to set or update several environment variables, several times.
 Some of the environment variables will be added to your ``~/.bash_profile`` or ``~/.bashrc`` file.
 Other environment variables will come from scripts included in one of the above files.
 After making changes to the environment variables by changing a value, or including a file into your profile, **it is crucial** that these changes take effect.

 There are at least two ways to achieve this: